ruslanadilgereev/firebase_flutter_agent/genkit_flutter_agentic_app/README.md

 - `OrderConfirmationModel`: A model that represents an order confirmation

 #### Connecting to Genkit
-`Genkit` is a helper class that manages and abstracts away the Genkit Flow (network) calls to the Genkit backend server.
+`Genkit` is a utility class that manages and abstracts away the Genkit Flow (network) calls to the Genkit backend server.
 It also handles parsing of the responses.
 So unless there’s an error, these methods return an object such as OrderConfirmationModel and PackingListModel which can be used immediately by